At the Hector Berlioz Museum

 Among the many documents preserved at the Hector Berlioz Museum in La Côte-Saint-André are numerous letters: letters of the composer, of his son Louis, of members of his family — his maternal grandfather Nicolas Marmion, his father and mother, his two wives Harriet Smithson-Berlioz and Marie Recio-Berlioz, his uncle Félix Marmion, his sisters Adèle and Nancy, their husbands Marc Suat and Camille Pal, and their daughters Joséphine and Nancy Suat, and Mathilde Pal.
 There are also letters of several friends of the Berlioz family, as well as letters addressed to the composer or which concern him.
 These letters come from two different collections, the Chapot collection and the Reboul collection, which go back to the two sisters of the composer, and were passed down by them to their descendants: the Chapot collection goes back to Adèle Berlioz-Suat, his younger sister (1814-1860), who celebrated her bicentenary in 2014, and the Reboul collection to his elder sister Nancy Berlioz-Pal (1806-1850).
 Of the two the Chapot collection is the more ancient: it was given to the Museum in 1981 by abbé Robert Chapot, grandson of Joséphine Chapot-Suat, niece of Berlioz and first daughter of his younger sister Adèle.
 A number of documents from the Chapot collection were given to the Museum even before this date, and others have been donated subsequently.
 The Reboul collection reached the Museum later, as a result of the bequest made at her death in 2010 by Catherine Reboul-Vercier of her collection of documents, which formed part of a once larger collection that was divided between the three heirs of Admiral Georges Reboul, grandson of Mathilde Masclet-Pal, niece of Berlioz and only daughter of his elder sister Nancy.
 This bequest entered the Museum in 2011.
 Concerning the original Reboul collection the reader is referred to the fundamental study by David Cairns, ‘The Reboul-Berlioz Collection’, in Berlioz Studies ed.
 Peter Bloom (Cambridge, 1992), pp. 1-16.

-Both collections had long been known to researchers and specialists and were used by them, as for example by the authors of the collected correspondence of the composer (Correspondance générale, of which 8 volumes have appeared between 1972 and 2003; hereafter abbreviated CG), and by David Cairns, author of the article just mentioned and of the great two-volume biography of the composer (1999; French edition, 2002).
-The letters of the composer and of his son Louis have already been published in Correspondance générale or will be included in a supplementary volume which is due to appear; they will not be reproduced here.
-But the numerous letters of members of his family, though known to researchers and sometimes cited by them, remain as a whole as yet unpublished (see also the supplementary note).
+Both collections had long been known to researchers and specialists and were used by them, as for example by the authors of the collected correspondence of the composer (Correspondance générale, of which 8 volumes appeared between 1972 and 2003; hereafter abbreviated CG), and by David Cairns, author of the article just mentioned and of the great two-volume biography of the composer (1999; French edition, 2002).
+The letters of the composer and of his son Louis have already been published in Correspondance générale and later in the volume entitled Nouvelles lettres de Berlioz which appeared in 2016; they will not be reproduced here.
+But the numerous letters of other members of his family, though known to researchers and sometimes cited by them, remain as a whole as yet unpublished (see also the supplementary note).

-At the invitation of the Hector Berlioz Museum we are now publishing in full on this site all the letters preserved at the Museum which were written by members of the family of Hector Berlioz.
+At the invitation of the Hector Berlioz Museum, which was made to us in December 2013 and implemented barely a year later (11 December 2014), we are now publishing in full on this site all the letters preserved at the Museum which were written by members of the family of Hector Berlioz.
 We cannot thank too much Chantal Spillemaecker, Directrice du Musée Hector-Berlioz, and Antoine Troncy, Assistant de conservation au Musée, for the trust they have placed in us and for making available so generously the exceptional resources of the Museum.
 It goes without saying that the Museum retains the exclusive copyright for all the texts and images of the letters that are published here.